 How about your emotional health after prostate cancer?

 During and after treatment, you may find yourself overcome with many different emotions.
-This happens to a lot of people.
 You may find that you think about the effect of your cancer on things like your family, friends, and career.
 Money may be a concern if medical bills pile up.
 Or you may begin to think about the changes that cancer has brought to your relationships with those around you.
 Unexpected issues may also cause concern – for instance, as you get better and need fewer doctor visits, you will see your health care team less often.
 This can be hard for some people.

 You can’t change the fact that you have had cancer.
 What you can change is how you live the rest of your life – making healthy choices and helping your body and mind feel well.